 The other two key features that make the Stanley J5C09 good for automotive use are the light and the air compressor.
 If you find yourself dealing with a flat tire in the dark, this is the perfect unit to take care of that.
 You can also use it at the beach to blow up inflatables or anywhere else you need an air compressor.
 It only has one USB port and one 12-volt car accessory port, though, and it doesn’t include a charging cord.
 The primary charging method is plugging into an extension cord, which is handy, but could be an annoyance if you don’t own any extension cords.

-What to Look for in a Power Station
+What to Look For in Portable Power Stations

 Portable power stations are all technically portable, but some are decidedly more portable than others.
 The size of the battery largely dictates size and portability.
 Portable power stations with large battery capacities will always be physically large, and there isn’t much room for innovation there.
 Some manufacturers manage to make their portable power stations a little smaller than others or design them in a way as to make them easier to carry or store, but you should always consider battery capacity and output before size.
 If a power station doesn’t have enough power to keep you going or isn’t capable of running your devices, it doesn’t matter how small, light, or mobile it is.

-In general, you’ll want to check the wattage of each device that you want to connect to your portable power station and select a power station that can handle them all.
-If you think you’ll need to have two more devices plugged in at once, add those wattages together and an additional 10 to 20 percent for safety, and use that as your baseline.
+In general, it's best to check the wattage of each device you want to connect to your portable power station and select a power station that can handle them all.
+If you think you'll need to have two or more devices plugged in at once, add those wattages and an additional ten to 20 percent for safety, and use that as your baseline.

 Charging Speed and Options